How to Set Up a Minecraft Server on Ubuntu or Debian

 Minecraft is one of the most popular games in the world.
 In Minecraft you and other players are free to build and explore anything you want in a 3D generated world.
 If you host your own Minecraft server, you decide the rules, and you and your friends can play together in this interactive adventure game.

 This guide shows you how to set up a personal Minecraft server on a Linode running Debian 9 or Ubuntu 18.04 LTS.
-We have updated this guide to be compatible with the major release of 1.13: Update Aquatic.
+This guide has been updated to be compatible with the major release of 1.13.2.

 To use a Minecraft server you must also have a version of the game client from Minecraft.net.